CubiCasa/cubicasa-ios-sdk-example-project/README.md

 Cubicapture SDK notifies the user if the device is running out of storage space.
 This feature is toggled with the `.storageWarnings` scanning option.

 ### Feedback Gathering
 Cubicapture SDK keeps a separate log on warnings during the scan.
 This will be used in the future for improving the scanning technique.
-This feature is toggled with the `.feedbackGathering` scanning option.

 ## Permissions